DavoDC/MediaManager/TTD.md

 ### LibChecker

-1
+1 - def
+Unknown check all fields.
+Disable some

+2 - def
 Rebuild original filename from
 Fields and
 Confirm matches actual file name

-2
+Add functions to class hierarchy to build up further e.g. GetOrigNameFromFields() next = base + x

+3 (MAYBE)
 Also
 Convert uniques in report to lists
 Confirm that if Filename has , right field has

-3

-Unknown check all fields.
-Disabled some

 ### Show links